Craig and David share their adoption story of adopting twice.

 What brought you to adoption and can you remember when you decided to adopt?

-We always thought that we’d like to have kids at some point in the future, but it wasn’t until a few years after we had our civil partnership that we actually considered options.
-That would have been around 2013.
+We always thought that we’d like to have kids at some point in the future, but it wasn’t until a few years after we had the civil partnership that we actually considered options.
 As a gay male couple, our starting point was either surrogacy or adoption.
 We went to an event in London on surrogacy, and we left feeling like it wasn’t right for us – it felt too complicated and expensive, particularly when there are lots of children out there in need of a good home.
 So, we decided to start looking into adoption.

 Why did you choose CCS Adoption?

-We attended an LGBT event in Bristol – in early 2016 I think – and got chatting to a social worker there.
+We attended an LGBTQ+ event in Bristol and got chatting with a social worker there.
 She seemed really nice and was from CCS.
 We also liked the look of the website and the materials they produced.
 My husband called a few other agencies and local authorities – we just didn’t get as a good feeling as from them.
 It all felt like a huge leap into the dark – but we felt a bit more comfortable doing that with CCS!

 How did you find the assessment process and training?